mvs-org/new-frontiers/README.md

 ## Development notes

-Frontier is still work-in-progress.
+Metaverse is still work-in-progress.
 Below are some notes about the development.

 ### Runtime